Leaf-Agriculture/docs/docs/welcome.md

 import TabItem from '@theme/TabItem';

-### Welcome to Leaf's Documentation!
+### Welcome to <a href="http://withleaf.io"><b>Leaf</b></a>'s Documentation!

 Developers use Leaf's API to access clean, standardized, and aggregated Farm data from all major food & agriculture brands.
 Please see the [Quickstart](https://leaf-agriculture.github.io/docs/docs/quickstart) section to get started with sample farm data & popular use cases.
 We have implementation examples in cURL, NodeJS and Python!

 Getting Started